Roman Catechism: Content and authority

-Early editions
+Editions and translations

 The earliest editions of the Roman Catechism are "Romae apud Paulum Manutium", 1566; "Venetiis, apud Dominicum de Farrisö, 1567; "Coloniae", 1567 (by Henricus Aquensis); "Parisuis, in aedibus.
 Jac.
 Kerver", 1568; "Venetiis, apud Aldum", 1575; and Ingolstadt, 1577 (Sartorius).
 In 1596 appeared at Antwerp the "Cat.
 Romanus ... quaestionibus distinctus, brevibusque exhortatiunculis studio Andreae Fabricii, Leodiensis".
 This editor, A. Le Fevre, died in 1581.
 He probably made this division of the Roman Catechism into questions and answers in 1570.

+A critical edition was published in 1989.

 George Eder, in 1569, arranged the Catechism for the use of schools.
 He distributed the main doctrines into sections and subsections and added perspicuous tables of contents.
 This work bears the title: "Methodus Catechismi Catholici".

 The first known English translation was commissioned by James II of England, the last Catholic king of England, and was titled The Catechism for the Curats, compos’d by the Decree of the Council of Trent, And Published by Command of Pope Pius the Fifth.(1687).

 The next English translation is by Jeremy Donovan, a professor at Maynooth, published by Richard Coyne, Capel Street, Dublin, and by Keating & Brown, London, and printed for the translator by W. Folds & Son, Great Shand Street, 1829.
 An American edition appeared in the same year.
 Donovan's translation was reprinted at Rome by the Propaganda Press, in two volumes in 1839; it is dedicated to Cardinal Fransoni and signed "Jeremias Donovan, sacerdos hibernus, cubicularius Gregorii XVI, P. M." There is another English translation by T. A. Buckley of Christ Church, Oxford (London, 1852), which is more elegant than Donovan's and has notes and glosses giving historical and doctrinal background information.
 The first German translation, by Paul Hoffaeus, is dated Dillingen, 1568.

+Charles J. Callan and John A. McHugh published a new English translation in 1923.
+Some reviewers praised the translation as "well done" and "clear and elegant," and also praised Callan and McHugh's new division of the text into sections and their addition of footnotes referring to sources such as St. Thomas, St. Alphonsus, and the Code of Canon Law.
+Another reviewer praised the book's clear printing, but suggested that the section divisions made by the translators were not always fitting and faulted the translation for "defects and mistakes which make us regret that sufficient care was not given to produce a definitive English translation of this great and important work."